High-Skilled Immigration

 In evaluating whether a submitted publication is a professional publication, major trade publication, or major media, relevant factors include the intended audience (for professional and major trade publications) and the relative circulation, readership, or viewership (for major trade publications and other major media).

-Evidence of the beneficiary’s participation on a panel, or individually, as a judge of the work of others in the same or in an allied field of specialization for which classification is sought.[7]Examples:
+Criterion 4: Evidence of the beneficiary’s participation on a panel, or individually, as a judge of the work of others in the same or in an allied field of specialization for which classification is sought.[30]USCIS determines whether the person has acted as the judge of the work of others in the same or an allied field of specialization.

 • Peer reviewer for government research funding programs.